 You MUST walk them everyday whether it be hail, snow, sleet or rain.
 You HAVE to put in the effort.

 I put in the effort raising the best and healthiest puppies I can and I expect my pups to have the best future.

 If you are not going to attend training classes, or you attend a token couple of weeks, if you think it’s raining the dog can exercise in the garden, if you expect a puppy to be obedient and walk to heel because you think they do that automatically without effort, if you want the dream of a nice pretty obedient dog without putting in the effort, then please do not call me.

 My pups will bring joy and laughter to your lives, but you have to be honest with yourself first, can you commit and can you put the effort in?

 Firstly, if you cannot take the puppy with you as the holiday is outside the UK then please check to see if you have a family member who will look after the puppy and continue with training and key socialisation.

 Not at all.
-I have Australian Labradoodle puppies in Kent, London, Somerset, Essex, Sussex, Midlands, Suffolk, Wales, Scotland, Yorkshire, Cheshire and Lancashire, as well as Switzerland, Germany and France.
+I have Australian Labradoodle puppies in Kent, Devon, Dorset, London, Somerset, Essex, Sussex, Midlands, Suffolk, Wales, Scotland, North East, Yorkshire, Cheshire and Lancashire, as well as Switzerland, Germany and France.

-Yes, I have experience of sending a puppy to Europe and welcome serious enquiries from committed and excellent homes.
-The puppy will need to stay with me until they are 15weeks old and will require further worming, flea treatment, second vaccination and rabies vaccination.
-I will also continue with puppy training and key socialisation, therefore an additional charge of £600 will be required to accommodate the extra vet care and further 6 weeks stay with me.
+Pre-Brexit puppy would need to stay with me until they are 15 weeks old and will require further worming, flea treatment, second vaccination and rabies vaccination.
+I will also continue with puppy training and key socialisation, therefore an additional charge of £1000 will be required to accommodate the extra vet care and further 6 weeks stay with me.

-If you have any questions at all please contact me on 0161 7483842 / 07711 950825.
+If you have any questions at all please contact me on 0161 7483 842 / 07711 950825.

-I can also refer you to current owners who can share their experiences of taking on a puppy from me.
+I can also refer you to owners who can share their experiences of taking on a puppy from me.